joy-prime/joy-types/README.md

 ## Parameterized Types

 A Joy' type may have parameters.
+These are declared by a class.
+A subclass inherits all type parameters of its superclasses.

-These are applied in three ways:
+Type parameters are applied in three ways:

 * A type can be constructed with parameters.
 This is done through a "type parameter map", provided on type construction, where the keys are parameter names and the values are parameter values.